danielmitterdorfer/hiccup2es/README.md

 git clone https://github.com/danielmitterdorfer/hiccup2es.git
 ```

 `hiccup2es` has no additional dependencies except Python 3.
+If you use https and want to verify SSL certificates you can install certifi with `pip3 install certifi`.

 ## Usage / Workflow